pivotal/docs-tap/install-air-gap.hbs.md

 - `REPOSITORY` is the fully qualified path to the Tanzu Build Service repository.
 This path must be writable.
 For example:
     - Harbor: `harbor.io/my-project/build-service`.
     - Artifactory: `artifactory.com/my-project/build-service`.
-- `REGISTRY-USERNAME` and `REGISTRY-PASSWORD` are the user name and password for the internal registry.
+- `REGISTRY-SECRET` and `REGISTRY-SECRET-NAMESPACE` are the secret containing internal registry credentials and namespace for the secret respectively.
+Please create the secret prior to the installation.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
     * Docker Hub has the form `server: "index.docker.io"`.